sciZer0/7/v/README.md

 This paper proposes an idea about a revolutionary, layer-1 blockchain with a big user base from day one, and with a new token-distribution mechanism providing the best Gini coefficient in the industry.

-Also for the first time in the industry, the blockchain has the native, decreasing total-supply token, and plus, is highly-sustainable and highly-efficient simultaneously.
+Also for the first time in the industry, the blockchain has the native, decreasing-total-supply token, and plus, is highly-sustainable and highly-efficient simultaneously.

 Having also other unprecedented advantages and being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of **$20 trillion** and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — not to mention billions of people also able to benefit from it.